jiawei-liiiii/jiawei-liiiii.github.io/index.md

 Please refer to my [CV](https://drive.google.com/file/d/1IF1nrwXWi3whtTyiRSv0Sy41s3cCeVIa/view?usp=sharing) for further information.

 Besides science, I love running and different types of music (from classical to techno).
+I am a retired saber fencer.
 I am also addicted to German literature and am currently trying to learn some German.

 # Current Project